-5 Flow route can be described by identifying, e.g., tributary a, which flows through the review area, to flow into tributary b, which then flows into TNW.
+Flow route can be described by identifying, e.g., tributary a, which flows through the review area, to flow into tributary b, which then flows into TNW.

-(b) General Tributary Characteristics (check all that apply): Tributary is: П Natural Artificial (man-made).
+(b) General Tributary Characteristics (check all that apply): Tributary is: Natural Artificial (man-made).
 Explain: Manipulated (man-altered).
-Explain: .
-Tributary properties with respect to top of bank (estimate): Average width: feet Average depth: feet Average side slopes: Pick List.
+Explain: Tributary properties with respect to top of bank (estimate): Average width: feet Average depth: feet Average side slopes: Pick List.
 Primary tributary substrate composition (check all that apply): Silts Sands Concrete Cobbles Gravel Muck Bedrock Vegetation.
-Type/% cover: Muck Other.
-Explain: leaf litter.
-Tributary condition/stability [e.g., highly eroding, sloughing banks].
-Explain: relatively stable.
-Presence of run/riffle/pool complexes.
-Explain: .
-Tributary gradient (approximate average slope): % (c) Flow: Tributary provides for: Pick List Estimate average number of flow events in review area/year: Pick List Describe flow regime: ephemeral .
-Other information on duration and volume: no flow observed during site visit.
-Surface flow is: Pick List.
-Characteristics: Tributary has (check all that apply): Bed and banks OHWM 6 (check all indicators that apply): Clear, natural line impressed on the bank Changes in the character of soil shelving Vegetation matted down, bent, or absent leaf litter disturbed or washed away sediment deposition water staining other (list): Discontinuous OHWM.
-7 Explain: .
-If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: oil or scum line along shore objects fine shell or debris deposits (foreshore) physical markings/characteristics tidal gauges other (list): (iii) Cha emical Characteristics: racterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
-Explain: http://watercolor.com/action/acti
+Type/% cover: Other.
+Explain: Tributary condition/stability [e.g., highly eroding, sloughing banks].
+Explain: Presence of run/riffle/pool complexes.
+Explain: Tributary geometry: Pick List Tributary gradient (approximate average slope): % (c) Flow: Tributary provides for: Pick List Estimate average number of flow events in review area/year: Pick List Describe flow regime: Other information on duration and volume: Surface flow is: Pick List.
+Characteristics: Subsurface flow: Pick List.
+Explain findings: Dye (or other) test performed: Tributary has (check all that apply): Bed and banks OHWM 6 (check all indicators that apply): clear, natural line impressed on the bank changes in the character of soil shelving vegetation matted down, bent, or absent leaf litter disturbed or washed away sediment deposition water staining other (list): Discontinuous OHWM.
+7 Explain: If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: Cha emical Characteristics: aracterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc. Explain: . ntify specific pollutants, if known: No. Al about a boundary in the second and the secon

 6A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
 Where there is a break in the OHWM that is unrelated to the waterbody's flow regime (e.g., flow over a rock outcrop or through a culvert), the agencies will look for indicators of flow above and below the break.

 7Ibid.